 This suggests treating binocular vision disorders may improve quality of life in patients with vestibular dysfunction.

-There are several types of binocular vision disorders, including amblyopia, constant or intermittent strabismus, disorders of maintaining horiztonal eye alignment (convergence insufficiency, convergence excess, divergence insufficiency, divergence excess) and vertical heterophoria.
+There are several types of binocular vision disorders, including amblyopia, constant or intermittent strabismus, disorders of maintaining horizontal eye alignment (convergence insufficiency, convergence excess, divergence insufficiency, divergence excess) and vertical heterophoria.
+It is also possible to have a torsional misalignment between the two eyes.
 We will discuss them below.

 Amblyopia is the most common visual impairment affecting one eye, with a prevalance of about 1-5% of the world population (Bonaccorsi et al, 2014).
 It is a developmental disorder of the brain visual cortex, the hallmark of which is reduced visual acuity in one eye, arising from abnormal visual experience early in life (Levi et al, 2015) .
 Amblyopia is typically caused by a constant strabismus (eye turn), anisometropia (high refractive error in one eye), or form deprivation (typically a congenital cataract) which develops before the age of 6 years.
 (AOA).